Futurità: sustainable development at school

 The last module proposes a challenge in which students will be engaged in the role play "A week as CEO".

-In the game, the children divided into groups will identify themselves in the role of CEO and will face the development of a project to improve the sustainability quotient of their business by imagining strategies and actions to face the challenges of the future.
-In this framework, the students will be asked to develop concrete solutions for data management or to improve the environmental impact of their business.
+In the game, the children divided into groups identified themselves in the role of CEO and faced the development of a project to improve the sustainability quotient of their business by imagining strategies and actions to face the challenges of the future.
+In this framework, the students have been asked to develop concrete solutions for data management or to improve the environmental impact of their business.
 Here the five proposed challenge:

 The value of the project